Ricci flow on surfaces with conical singularities, II: Linear parabolic equation and maximum principle

-The important observation is that $\partial_t u_k$ still satisfies the Neumann boundary condition so that a uniform maximum principle holds for all $k$.
-As in Proposition 3.2 of \cite{mine}, we can now derive estimates of $\partial_t u_k$ as before and pass it to $\partial_t u$, which satisfies
+The important observation is that $\partial_t u_k$ still satisfies the Neumann boundary condition.
+Naively, one may want to argue as in Proposition 3.2 of \cite{mine} to derive estimates of $\partial_t u_k$ and pass it to $\partial_t u$, which satisfies

+However, the compatibility condition for initial-boundary value problem of parabolic equation becomes serious here.
+Namely, if